RupankarCh/my-notes/RHCSA/readme.md

 VirtualBox
 Open Settings → Storage.
 Select the empty optical drive.
-Choose the RHEL 10 ISO.
-Start the VM.
+Choose the RHEL 10 DVD ISO (Only DVD iso contains BaseOS and AppStream) Start the VM.
 After attaching the ISO